victorian-socialists/civicrm-stripe/docs/recur.md

 ## Starting a Recurring contribution in the future
-If you would like your users to be able to specify a future recurring start date you can enable `Enable public selection of future recurring start dates` in *Administer->CiviContribute->Stripe Settings*.
+If you would like your users to be able to specify a future recurring start date you can enable `Enable public selection of future recurring start dates for intervals` in *Administer->CiviContribute->Stripe Settings*.

 ![future recur settings](images/settings_futurerecur.png)